 Unfortunately, some folks get carried away with the design of a targets.
 There are some targets that have an anatomical overprint for scoring.
 In my opinion awarding a high score because some round misses the center of the target by 8 inches and by chance hits a "vital" organ is wrong..
 For most purposes targets don't have to be exactly anatomically correct as the idea is to teach tight grouping on the target in the proper place, and besides human bodies vary in dimensions a tremendous amount.

 However, a more realistic representation would look something like that shown below.
 This target is an attempt to make up an easily reproducible, anatomically more correct shape wise, and yet easy to score target.
 As far as scoring the target, the idea that the hit in the next area outside the "A zone" being worth 80% of the A zone is medically erroneous.
 On a real person, especially using a pistol, a hit to this area might take from 3 to 4 times as long to become effective.
 In fact it, might not be effective at all.
 A better scoring system than the traditional 5/4/3 (major), 5/3/2 (minor) would be, I believe, 5/2/1 (major), 5/1/0 (minor).
 Also note that the "A" zone, while it anatomically extends up the middle of the neck it is not shown on this target as the idea is to shoot for the body "A" zone.
 The head zone only counts as an "A" zone if the head is the required target since we are training for the vital organ area.
 (If you want to get anal you can make the head box 4" wide by 3" high.
 The "lower" section can be used to create a full size standing target to simulate 2-legged agressors.
-If you have the time and want to be obsessive you can put 1 inch, 45 degree bevels on the top of the head.
+If you have the time and want to be obsessive you can put 1 inch, 45 degree bevels on the corners of the head.
 This target is my standard training target and looks a lot more realistic than the IPSC/IDPA type targets when covered by a t-shirt.

 (Blue line is 30" length)